 “The best baked beans you can buy,” says one member of the group.
 “Treated like gold in our house,” says another.
 “Have some in the oven right now,” adds one more.

 Grandma Brown’s Baked Beans got their start in 1937, during the Great Depression, when Lulu Brown, of Mexico, began making large pans of baked beans and selling them in local grocery stores.
 The beans were so well received that her husband, Earl, and her son Robert E. Brown, decided to sell them in Oswego.
+When Earl Brown died in 1938, Richard Whitney joined the company and it became known as BWB — Brown-Whitney-Brown.
 The business grew steadily, enough to require a plant, where large amounts of beans could be processed and canned.

 On the Nostalgic Syracuse Facebook page, Thomas R. Demperio, a commercial artist now living in Seminole, Fla., says he designed the iconic Grandma Brown’s can label in 1955, while working for the (former) Flack Advertising Agency in Syracuse.
 The retro-looking yellow and brown label is still in use.